The while

 } while (condition);

-The block of code is executed first and then the condition is checked.
+The block of code executes first and then checks the condition.
 If the condition is true

-, the block is executed again; if it is false
+, the block executes again; if it is false

 , the loop ends.